m-ibrahim908/linkedin-skills-deleter/README.md

-# Delete LinkedIn skills in Bulk
+# Delete LinkedIn skills in bulk

 A browser script that safely deletes your LinkedIn skills in bulk — while automatically protecting skills that have endorsements or are linked to your work experience and education.